 In 2020 we began to categorise our supply chain based upon the following criteria:

 We accept that our current categorisation only applies to tier one of our supply chain.
-We work alongside our suppliers to understand the additional tiers of the supply chain and as the business matures we continue to refine and develop this.
+We are working with our suppliers to understand the additional tiers of the supply chain and as the business matures we continue to refine and develop this.

 Our policy commitment to preventing slavery and human trafficking is underpinned and supported by the following: